 The Religious Studies curriculum approaches the history of human thought and practice while focusing on specific geographical, cultural, and philosophical areas of scholarly interest.
 Courses explore when, how, and why communities forge systems of value.
 Faculty guide students to examine institutions, practices, texts, and ideas simultaneously: to see how texts influence institutions, how institutions prescribe habits, and how human beings resist and reiterate the given institutions and practices of their specific geographic and historical contexts.
 The Religious Studies department is particularly known for its promotion of scholarly research by undergraduates.
 Undergraduate majors acquire the linguistic, philosophical, and historical acumen necessary for an in-depth research project during their senior year.

-Religious Studies course offerings, other than freshman seminars, are arranged in four categories.
+Religious Studies course offerings, other than first-year seminars, are arranged in four categories.
 Group A features general and comparative courses that engage more than one tradition, concept, or text.
 Group B includes survey courses that provide a broad introduction to a particular religious tradition or scripture in historical context.
 Group C includes courses on specialized topics in religious studies, both introductory and intermediate.
 Group D offers advanced courses on specialized topics which typically have specific prerequisites or require the permission of the instructor.
 Students who want a broad introduction to the study of religions can choose courses listed under Groups A or B, though courses listed under Group C are also open without prerequisite.
-Religious Studies majors develop specialized concentrations as they plan a major program in consultation with the director of undergraduate studies and other members of the faculty.
+Religious Studies majors develop specialized concentrations as they plan a major program in consultation with the DUS and other members of the faculty.

 Requirements of the Major